The House on Sorority Row (1982)

 Is this the slasher movie Brian DePalma never made?
-No, but his influence is very apparent.
+No, and he'd already made a fine, "classy" slasher with Dressed to Kill (1980), but his influence is very apparent.
 Rosman worked on DePalma’s student-assisted oddity Home Movies (1979) and clearly learned a thing or two about a thing or two.
 Other great talents came out of that shoot, but if I had to pick anyone from that cast/crew who would go on to great things, I’d say Keith Gordon’s work as a writer/director is the number one success story, even if his films may not have been seen by everyone.

 The film opens like a Hammer film, with monochrome photography and a dark and stormy night.
 A woman is having a difficult pregnancy and the doctor decides to operate.
 All of this occurs on June 19, 1961.